vulnerability-lookup/gpu-vuln-bench/experiments_report.md

 ## Framework Versions

-The environment used for training:
+Main software and libraries used during the experiences:

 - **Python:** 3.12.3
 - **Transformers:** 4.57.1